 Our research, experience and success transformed CHR into "The Center of Last Resort"

 At CHR, we not only accepted women into fertility treatment for severe DOR, but as our experience with "older ovaries" increased we also progressively improved IVF pregnancy rates in patients of continuously increasing severity in terms of their "ovarian age."
 This differentiated CHR from practically all other fertility centers in the world.

 As word of our success started getting around, CHR became New York City's "fertility center of last resort."
 Not long after, with the help of the Internet, CHR's reputation very quickly spread to the whole country and into Canada.
 Over the last few years, we've also witnessed explosive growth in overseas patients who are seeking out treatments that they simply cannot obtain in their countries of residence.
 In many ways, CHR has, thus, become the "world's fertility center of last resort," a designation we are very proud of!
-Today, over half of the center's new patients are long-distance patients, and over a third comes from overseas for our special expertise in treating women with severe DOR, whether it is due to advanced age or premature ovarian aging (POA).
+Today, over half of the center's new patients are long-distance patients, and over a third comes from overseas for our special expertise in treating women with severe DOR, whether it is due to advanced age or POA.

 Research: Predicting POA with Genetics

 - Human Reproduction Aiming to understand the mechanism of DHEA's positive effects on ovarian reserve, this study compared the various androgen levels in women with diminished ovarian reserve.
 The study found that women with DOR in general has significantly lower testosterone levels, and with women with premature ovarian aging (POA) having even lower testosterone levels, suggesting that DOR is an androgen-deficient condition.